Anomalies, Representations, and Self-Supervision: AnomalyCLR

 We did some minor testing on alternative forms of this loss function, for example including the anomaly-augmentations in the denominator of the loss function with the negative-pairs.
 However since the anomaly-augmentations compute distances between a data point and its augmented counter-part, and not between other data points (i.e. $i\neq j$), it is more intuitive to include this term in the numerator.
 The denominator in \cref{eq:anomclr} is used to encode features in the representation space that discriminate between the different data points used during training, which for anomaly detection is the background data.
 This is not necessary for anomaly detection, and the anomaly-pairs should provide the representations with all the discriminative power they need, so we experimented with removing the denominator in \cref{eq:anomclr} altogether, and found that this is sufficient.
 In this case the loss function is written as

 where the plus sign in $\loss_{\text{AnomCLR}}^+$ indicates that only positive-pairs are used.
 This results in a much less computationally expensive loss function, since we no longer need to compute pair-wise correlations between each entry in a batch the complexity scales as $N_{\text{batch}}$ rather than $N_{\text{batch}}^2$.
 We also remove the dependence on $\tau$ in $\loss_{\text{AnomCLR}}^+$, since there is no longer a trade-off between positive- and negative-pairs.
 We could of course introduce a term to control the trade-off between the physical and anomaly-augmentation terms, but we do not explore that here.
 In our results we will compare the performance of both loss functions.
+The number of augmentations is theoretically unlimited, however including a large number of scenarios can incur unstable optimization of the loss especially for contradicting transformations.
+This problem can be tackled with a larger batch size, to get a better average estimate of the loss, and with a larger representation space.